 Fruit juices are no longer being recommended due to their sugar content.
 Instead, it is recommended that water becomes your beverage of choice.
 Also listed as other options are tea, coffee, lower-fat milk and plant-based beverages, however these are less preferred and should be consumed in moderation.

-Not only does Canada’s Food Guide now provide much more information, but it also presents Canadians with thought provoking questions and statements that can aid in the recognition of one’s poor eating habits.
+Not only does Canada’s Food Guide now provide much more information, it also presents Canadians with thought provoking questions and statements that can aid in the recognition of one’s poor eating habits.
 Consumers are encouraged to be mindful of how, why, what, when, where and how much they eat.
 Also being encouraged is awareness of food marketing and how it can affect your choices.
 Canada’s Food Guide suggests sticking to your grocery list and not impulsively buying foods.

 Rather than waiting over a decade to make its next changes, the government has said the guide will evolve gradually as new nutritional evidence comes to their attention.